Mode of Instruction

 Distance Learning Courses

 For Distance Learning (DL, DL1, DL2) course sections, no on-site classroom sessions are scheduled.
 These courses provide motivated students the opportunity to use Blackboard, an Internet-based course management system which uses discussion forums, e-mail, written assignments, quizzes and a virtual classroom for interacting with the instructor and other students.
 Students can access these courses anytime, anywhere with an internet-connected computer.
 Computer literacy is required.
-Distance Learning courses are available to students registering on both the New Rochelle and Rockland Campuses.

 Service Learning Courses